UPPMAX/HPC-python/docs/day2/ondemand-desktop.rst

    .. tab:: "COSMOS and Dardel"

-            THis is using ThinLinc + GfxLauncher
+      This is using ThinLinc + GfxLauncher

    .. tab:: "Kebnekaise and Alvis"